The Internet Homepage for

 borg jellyfish

-Indian rattle
+indian rattle

 weathervane

-This winter (2006-2007), I have been creating "Frost Catchers."
-This is a two-sided project for me.
-On the one hand (or "on the right brain"), I am creating these objects to be art.
-On the other hand (or "on the left brain"), I am creating these objects as devices to help me explore and learn about frost.
+Allen Bukoff: Creating "frost catchers" is a two-sided project for me.
+On the one hand, I am creating these objects to be art.
+On the other hand, I am creating these objects as devices to help me explore and learn about frost.
 The occurrence of frost--an ephemeral, delicate, and touchy natural phenomenon occurring outdoors during spring and fall as air temperatures hover around the freezing point--has not been as widely studied as you might think.
 Because frost can be very damaging to agricultural products, most scientific efforts have concentrated on predicting the likelihood of frost on plants (in spring and fall) and on practical ways to disrupt it's occurrence.
-I have been inspired to try to create art and study frost at the same time (e.g., what kinds of materials will frost form on).
+Building frost catchers is part of my ongoing efforts to explore how my right brain and left brain work and play together--specifically, to identify higher-order cognitive tasks in which the right and left brain dance together but the right-brain leads.